 Leonard Peltier, an activist in the American Indian Movement, whose goal was to organize the native American communities to stand up for their rights.
 In a Cointelpro style operation, he was sentenced to life for murdering two FBI agents on the basis of fabricated and suppressed evidence.
 Evidence exonerating Peltier was withheld by the FBI. … Continue reading Political Prisoners in the United States

-Loyola University (downtown campus) Corboy Law Center, room 421 Sundays, 2pm 25 E. Pearson Street, Chicago September 15: Will the Real Terrorist Please Stand Up?
-2010 85 min … Continue reading Latin America and Political Prisoners Film Series
+Latin America and Political Prisoners Film Series Loyola University (downtown campus) Corboy Law Center, room 422 Sundays, 2pm 25 E. Pearson Street, Chicago September 15 Will the Real Terrorist Please Stand Up?
+By Saul Landau 2010 85 min Twelve years after five Cubans were arrested in America for espionage, Saul Landau has made a … Continue reading Loyola Fall 2013 Latin America and Political Repression Film Series